What Is Lecanemab and How Does It Work?

 - ARIA-H of any cause and ARIA-E can occur together

-- ARIA is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, rarely can occur
+- ARIA is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, can rarely occur

 - See Dosing & Uses for monitoring and dosing interruption recommendations if ARIA-E or ARIA-H occurs